 Victoria M. Rizzo

-Dr. Victoria Rizzo (Associate Professor of Social Work) currently serves as the Interim Department Chair.
-She has used her extensive social work practice in health care experience to develop and implement health and social services research in the area of chronic illness and aging.
-Dr. Rizzo has received funding from various foundations and agencies, including the John A. Hartford Foundation, the Arthritis Foundation (New York Chapter), the UJA-Federation of New York, the Jewish Association Serving the Aging (JASA) Board of Trustees, and the Garfield Foundation of Kaiser Permanente Health Care Systems to examine the impact of social work interventions on older adults coping with chronic illnesses, elder abuse, and the demands of informal caregiving.
-Currently, Dr. Rizzo is partnering with JASA, the largest social service agency for elders in New York City to conduct research focused on the provision of professional social work services to older adults participating in JASA sponsored programs.
-She is also the principal investigator for the research component of ART CART: Saving the Legacy, a nine-month interdisciplinary, intergenerational service learning program that pairs graduate students with older artists in New York City and Washington D.C. to help the artists document their artwork.
-In a 2012 issue of the Journal of Social Work Education, Dr. Rizzo was identified as a top-rated social work journal co-author associated with a connected network of often cited social work scholars.
-Dr. Rizzo received her M.S.W. and Ph.D. from the University at Albany, SUNY.
+Dr. Victoria Rizzo (Associate Professor of Social Work) currently serves as Department Chair.
+She earned her MSW and PhD from the University at Albany.
+Dr. Rizzo has used her extensive social work practice in health care experience to develop and implement health and social services research in the area of chronic illness and aging.
+She has received funding from various foundations and agencies, including the John A. Hartford Foundation, the Arthritis Foundation (New York Chapter), the UJA-Federation of New York, the Jewish Association Serving the Aging (JASA) Board of Trustees, and the Garfield Foundation of Kaiser Permanente Health Care Systems, to examine the impact of social work interventions on older adults coping with chronic illnesses, elder abuse, and the demands of informal caregiving.
+From 2007 to 2014, Dr. Rizzo partnered with JASA, the largest social service agency for elders in New York City, to conduct research focused on the provision of professional social work services to older adults participating in JASA-sponsored programs.
+Currently, she is collaborating with colleagues from Rush University Medical Center's Health and Aging Center and the University of Wisconsin - Whitewater to examine the impact of the Ambulatory Integration of the Medical and Social (AIMS) intervention on health care utilization and outcomes, as well as patient satisfaction with health care service delivery.
+In a 2012 issue of the Journal of Social Work Education, Dr. Rizzo was identified as a top-rated social work journal co-author associated with a connected network of often-cited social work scholars.

-Ph.D., School of Social Welfare, University at Albany
+- PhD, Social Welfare, School of Social Welfare,

 Current Research Interests